Differences Between Sunburn, Sun Poisoning, Heat Rash, Heat Exhaustion

 Blue Daily

-| 2 min read
+| 3 min read

 A woman applies sunblock at the beach

-The summer sun is big and beautiful but it’s also dangerous.
-It emits powerful ultraviolet radiation that can severely damage one’s skin and hair.
-Excessive exposure to harmful rays has been linked to multiple illnesses, including cancer.
-Here are some common sun-related conditions and how to treat them:
+The sun is big and beautiful, but it’s also dangerous.
+It emits powerful ultraviolet (UV) radiation that can severely damage one’s skin, hair and body.
+Excessive exposure to harmful rays is linked to multiple diseases such as cancer.
+Heat from the sun can lead to heat-related illnesses that can be life-threatening.

 Sunburn

 A major sign of overexposure to UV rays is sunburn.
 It can range from mild to severe and is characterized by redness, tenderness and in some cases, blisters.
-Pain can last between 6 and 48 hours and can cause permanent damage.
-To treat sunburn, briefly apply cool water, a cold compress or ice to the affected area.
-Moisturize skin with a non-petroleum or oil-based lotion.
-You may also take a pain reliver such as naproxen or ibuprofen.
+Pain can last between six and 48 hours.
+Sunburn can cause permanent skin damage and increase risk of skin cancer, according to the Skin Cancer Foundation.

 Sun Poisoning